Vicky Hawley Felt Artist

 I source the wool from two amazing sites, 'Myriad Natural Toys and Crafts' and 'Conscious Crafts'.
 I am currently researching local sheep and local organic dyers.

-I love the idea of dying local sheep wool myself using flowers and plants, which I hope to do one day when my little one goes to school and when I can actually grow something in my garden other than grass!
+I love the idea of dying local sheep wool myself using flowers and plants, which I hope to do one day and when I can actually grow something in my garden other than grass!